manosbatsis/corda-testacles/docs/testcontainers/cordform-networks.md

 - `CordformNetworkContainer`: a container type that can be used directly in conjunction with Testcontainers' `@Testcontainers` and `@Container` annotations.

+Cordform-based containers may not seem that useful, but they can help around a cluttered classpath for both cordapp and RPC sides while testing.
 Future versions will support dynamic network configurations without a Cordform's _node_ folder.

 ## Gradle Config